radius-project/bicep-types-aws/artifacts/bicep/aws/aws.osis/default/types.md

 ### Properties
 * **SecurityGroupIds**: string[]: A list of security groups associated with the VPC endpoint.
 * **SubnetIds**: string[] (Required): A list of subnet IDs associated with the VPC endpoint.
+* **VpcEndpointManagement**: string: Defines whether you or Amazon OpenSearch Ingestion service create and manage the VPC endpoint configured for the pipeline.